Relational De-Creation

 Outer darkness excludes light.

-The abyss evokes depth, confinement, and dark anti-creation imagery.
+The bottomless pit, or abyss, evokes depth, confinement, and dark anti-creation imagery.

 The second death speaks in death-language, not in perpetual-life language.